bourey/circuit-workout/README.md

             }
         }

-6. Next, replace the first line of ExerciseService with
+6. Experiment with the code to observe the compiler working on the command line.

-        private exercises: Array<Exercise>;
+If you're using a TypeScript-aware editor, you can also use code completion.

-7. If the source code is examined in a TypeScript-aware editor, code completion will be available.
+7. For extra credit, convert ExerciseService to a class.